Use The Email Media Type And Create A Send Only SMTP Server

 Try Postfix check

-Check your domain name resolves to the ip of your zabbix server. eg,
+Check your domain name resolves to the IP of your Zabbix server.
+E.g.,

-Try pinging your destination email address domain from your server. eg,
+Try pinging your destination email address domain from your server.
+E.g.,

 If you ever need to rerun the postfix configuration wizard (Ubuntu), then run

-Also, you can continue on with the course and try other forms of message delivery such as SMS, Slack and Telegram which are discussed in the next few lessons.
+Also, you can continue on with the course and try other forms of message delivery such as Slack and Telegram which are discussed in the next few lessons.